-In an attempt to understand any of what this guy was saying, I started asking questions that could slow down the conversation.
+I started asking questions that could slow the conversation to understand what this guy was saying.
 These questions were simple but open-ended.

-I did this intentionally with one thing in mind; getting the most out of the conversation.
-This article post will be about how to milk your conversations down to the last drop!
-If you aren’t familiar with that metaphor it simply means getting the most out of the surrounding situations.
-In this case, the situation we’ll be talking about is “conversations”.
+I did this with one thing in mind; getting the most out of the conversation.
+This article post will discuss how to milk your conversations down to the last drop!
+If you aren’t familiar with that metaphor, it simply means getting the most out of the surrounding situations.
+In this case, the situation we’ll be talking about is “conversations.”

 Pacing Your Language Learning

-Slowing down the conversation is an important lesson in language learning.
-By learning how to do this we also learn how to control the conversation.
-This isn’t as easy as it seems because generally, the stronger speaker has control of the conversation.
+Slowing down the conversation is an essential lesson in language learning.
+By learning how to do this, we also learn how to control the conversation.
+This isn’t as easy as it seems because, generally, the stronger speaker has control of the conversation.

-Had I not asked that salesman the sales plan on the new phone I bought, I probably would have paid double than what I should have.
+Had I not asked that salesman for the sales plan on the new phone I bought, I probably would have paid double what I should have.

-Have you ever seen one of those clips where someone is speaking really fast, and the people listening to that person just nod their head like they understand every word that’s being said?
-You might have even seen this or done this in real life – you’re fully aware that you don’t understand what’s being said, but you pretend as you do and this usually ends up in a mess.
+Have you ever seen one of those clips where someone is speaking fast, and the people listening to that person just nod their heads like they understand every word said?
+You might have even seen this or done this in real life – you’re fully aware that you don’t understand what’s being said, but you pretend as you do, which usually ends up in a mess.

-Paying attention is critical in language learning especially in situations involving everyday survival.
+Attention is critical in language learning, especially in everyday survival situations.
 The slightest misunderstanding in conversations can lead to consequences.
-However in language learning these consequences aren’t dire, and should be seen as a learning experience.
+However, in language learning, these consequences aren’t dire, and should be seen as a learning experience.

 Learning How To Set The Pace And The Conversation Level